We know how confusing buying air conditioning can be.

 There are a host of questions running through your mind when looking for an air conditioning solution for your apartment, such as: what kind of AC works best for the space?

 How much should you spend?
 What’s the best company to go with?

-That’s why our Technical Director, Savva, is here to help if you are still confused about the right air conditioning solutions for apartment buildings.
+That’s why our Managing Director, Savva, is here to help if you are still confused about the right air conditioning solutions for apartment buildings.